-How often do you hear “WiFi is slow again today” or maybe even the dreaded “the WiFi just sucks.”?
-If your customers’ wireless networks are under-performing or haven’t been reviewed recently, maybe it’s time for a W-Fi Tune-Up.
+How often do you hear “Wi-Fi is slow again” or even the less charming,“our Wi-Fi sucks!"
+If your customers’ wireless networks are under-performing or haven’t been reviewed recently, maybe it’s time for a Wi-Fi Tune-Up.
 Check out these five tips on doing a checkup for wireless networks.

 1. The Need for Speed